The truth is, Chase bank student loans no longer exist. You still have to pay them — they’re just no longer with Chase.

 American Education Services, now rebranded as Conduent Education Service, took over many of the Chase private student loans.

 So what exactly happened?

-In 2010, Congress allowed the federal government to directly issue student loans and eliminated the Federal Family Education Loan (FFEL) program.
+In 2010, Congress allowed the federal government to directly issue student loans and eliminated the Family Federal Education Loan (FFEL) program.
 Under this program, private lenders like Chase could provide students with federal student loans.

 This short-lived endeavor began profitably, but quickly became risky.
 In 2010, Chase could no longer act as the middleman.
 Profits fell for Chase bank student loans and Chase stopped issuing them in 2013.
 Eventually closing its student loan division in 2017.

 In fact, the only current option for students is its college banking services for individuals ages 17 to 24.